Charlotte man injured in shocking road rage shooting

 “It came around the corner and tried to pass us.
 We sped up a little so they didn’t merge and that’s when he pulled out a gun,” said Ritch.

 The driver of a black sedan fired two shots.
-One bullet pierced the passenger door and Martinez’ arm and grazed his stomach.
+One bullet pierced the passenger door and Martinez’s arm and grazed his stomach.

 “It just all happened so quickly.
 I was in shock,” Ritch recalls.
 It took her a few minutes to realize that her boyfriend had been hit.